-Cloud Hosting is a field that is, well, a bit nebulous, as expressed in the below comic.
+Cloud Server Hosting is a field that is, well, a bit nebulous, as expressed in the below comic.

 The cloud can be instrumental, though, for web prominence.
 Whether a company is doing its own SEO and marketing or using an outside service for those purposes, cloud computing can play an important role in the success of campaigns.

 Of course, we understand that the Internet is not a physical object.
 However, we have gotten used to the idea that websites are stored on individual servers.
 Get dedicated hosting, and you have your own server.
 Get shared hosting, and you share a server with lots of people.
 Get VPS hosting, and you share, but your section functions as its own server.